Trouble sticking to a bedtime

 You should talk to a doctor if you aren't entrained to any particular environment, and can't keep to a bed time.
 Most GPs don't know much about sleeping disorders, but should be able to refer you to a sleep specialist.

-Your doctor might ask about medical issues that affect your ability to keep schedules (like ADHDopen in new window).
+Your doctor might ask about medical issues that affect your ability to keep schedules (like ADHD).
 You may want to bring any relevant paperwork with you to your appointment.

 Your doctor might ask about issues that affect your quality of sleep, like traumatic events.
 If you aren't comfortable talking about that, make sure to let them know before your appointment.